dai-shi/blog/content/posts/an-alternative-to-react-redux-by-react-hooks-api-for-both-javascript-and-typescript/index.md

 );
 ```

 Don't be bothered by the `Action` type if you are not familiar with TypeScript.
-The first argument of `createGlobalState` is a reducer, which should look familiar if you have ever used Redux.
+The first argument of `createStore` is a reducer, which should look familiar if you have ever used Redux.
 A required initial global state is passed to the second argument.
 You could use `combineReducers` if you like.
-Notice the result of `createGlobalState` is exported.
+Notice the result of `createStore` is exported.

 You need to wrap your top-level component with `GlobalStateProvider` to attach a context that holds a global state.